justindaiello/component_storybook/README.md

 # Component Storybook

-This is a work in progress collection of components that I find myself using on various projects in some form or fashion.
-I'll be adding to this over time and this is just the beginning of an ongoing project.
+This is a work in progress collection of re-useable React components that I find myself using on various projects in some form or fashion.
+This is just the beginning of an ongoing project and I'll be adding to this over time.

 ## Running the project